Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnEndpointResourceUsage.md

 # Get-AzFrontDoorCdnEndpointResourceUsage

 ## SYNOPSIS
-Checks the quota and actual usage of the given AzureFrontDoor endpoint under the given CDN profile.
+Checks the quota and actual usage of endpoints under the given CDN profile.

 ## SYNTAX